Wu Sangui: Garrisoning Yunnan

-In 1660, the Qing army split into three parts, marched into Yunnan province, and eliminated the South Ming Dynasty, thus achieving the preliminary unification of the mainland.
+In 1660, the Qing army split into three parts to march into Yunnan province and eliminated the Southern Ming regime, thus achieving the preliminary unification of China.
 Nevertheless, the imperial court still faced a number of serious military and political threats.
-The Yongli Emperor of the Southern Ming dynasty and Li Dingguo of the Daxi army retreated to Burma, and they maintained influence in Yunnan.
-It was inconvenient for the Eight Banners soldiers to garrison the Yunnan Guizhou border area, which was far away from the capital.
-As a result, the imperial court could only approve the proposal by Hong Chengchou to withdraw those soldiers, and give Wu, and his army, command of the border area.
+The Yongli Emperor of the Southern Ming and Li Dingguo of the Daxi army retreated to Burma, and they maintained influence in Yunnan.
+It was inconvenient for the Eight Banners soldiers to garrison Yunnan's border area, which was far away from the capital.
+As a result, the imperial court approved the proposal by Hong Chengchou to withdraw those soldiers, and give Wu command of the border area.
 Thus, Wu not only commanded a large army but also controlled vast territory.

 In 1661, the green-flag army under Wu numbered 60,000, while Shang Kexi and Geng Jimao had only 7,500 ad 7,000 soldiers in their armies.
 Wu planned to permanently garrison and was preparing to make the border area his own.
 However, Yunnan was not stable at that time, for newly surrendered soldiers had not been fully assimilated into the Qing force.
 Moreover, the Daxi army had been building in Yunnan over decades and shared a close relationship with various minority nationalities.
 Many Tusi leaders refused to accept the rule of Wu, which led to a series of rebellions.
 The existence of the Yongli Emperor of the Southern Ming dynasty and Li Dingguo's army was regarded as a great threat to Wu.
 Therefore, Wu was actively preparing for their elimination to consolidate his rule.
 He exaggerated the rebellion's threat, spread rumors and submitted his proposal to the court, urging the invasion of Burma, which, after a time, the imperial court approved.

-In June 1662, the Yongli Emperor was captured and killed, while Li Dingguo died of illness.
+In June 1662, Wu sent an army into Burma, captured and killed the Yongli Emperor, while Li Dingguo died of illness.
 In the next few years, Wu led his army from the northwest to the southwest border and enabled the Qing dynasty's dominance in that part of the country.